OotinnyoO1/OpenCore-Post-Install/universal/security/uefisecureboot.md

 Setting up Secure Boot is a little bit harder in these firmwares.
 The BIOS setup is much more restricted and there's no interface for setting up your secure boot variables.
 In addition to your keys, you'll also have to add KeyTool to your USB drive.
 You may be able to find it at `/usr/share/efitools/efi/KeyTool.efi` Rename it to `BOOTx64.efi`, and move it to `/EFI/BOOT/BOOTx64.efi` in your USB drive.

 Secure Boot cannot be enabled for some reason if the Supervisor Password is not set, so set it first.
-Then erase the keys
+Then erase the keys.
+This will put your BIOS in Setup Mode, which will allow you to enroll your own keys using KeyTool.

 ![](../../images/post-install/security-md/insydeh2o/9c59591db861481f8df8b84c437632c1.jpg)